 Floaters are more obvious when looking at a plain background (e.g., a computer screen or blue sky), and they never stay still — they look as though they are drifting aimlessly through the line of sight.

 The occasional floater is no cause for concern, but a shower of floaters may indicate something more serious — especially if the floaters are accompanied by flashes of light.
 These visual disturbances could be caused by the vitreous gel pulling away from the retina, or the retina itself pulling away from the back of the eye.

 Retinal tear and retinal detachment can lead to vision loss, so early intervention is critical in these cases to save sight.
 Large, persistent floaters are also very bothersome and may obstruct vision.

 Vitreolysis is a procedure in which a low-energy laser is directed at the large floaters and severs or vaporizes them so they no longer hinder vision.
 The laser procedure is a safe alternative to the traditional vitrectomy procedure, which involves surgically removing the vitreous (and with it, the floaters) from the eye and replacing it with a clear fluid.
 Surgical vitrectomy is more invasive and risky than laser treatment, and not usually recommended.

 Zambelli Cataract & Laser Eye Institute uses the Ellex Ultra Q Reflex laser for vitreolysis, the only laser of its kind in Western PA.
 The procedure is performed on an outpatient basis conveniently in the office.
 It is a virtually pain-free experience and lasts about 20 to 30 minutes.
 Some patients may need additional treatment sessions to see the results they want.
 Vitreolysis is a great option for anyone that has over-sized floaters that do not disappear on their own.
-Most insurance plans offer coverage for the procedure.
+Vitreolysis floater treatment is not covered by insurance.

 Learn More about Eye Floater Treatment